Understanding Archetypes

 Separate from unified archetypes, Scoring Styles are 9 shot-chart-based groups.
 We analyze where every player takes their shots — rim, mid-range, three-point line — and group players with similar shooting patterns together.
 They power the Scoring Style color mode in the League Landscape and the trends on the League Dynamics page.

-Scoring Style clusters are re-fitted each season.
-The unified archetype system simplifies these into a stable 11-category vocabulary used across all pages.
+Scoring Style clusters are re-fitted each season using a Gaussian Mixture Model on shot zone data.
+Up to 10 styles are produced; the exact mix varies by season.
+The unified archetype system collapses these into a stable 11-category vocabulary used across all pages.

 Passing Roles (network topology)